 The Litigation Experience course is designed to be the culminating experience of the Trial Advocacy Program.
 It also satisfies the professional skills requirement for J.D. candidates.
 This required core course may eventually be limited to third-year students who are Program participants, but it is currently open to second-year students as well.

 The Litigation Experience is organized around a hypothetical civil case and progresses, week by week, through the various stages typically encountered in the life of a lawsuit – from the pleading stage through discovery, motion practice, trial and post-trial proceedings.
 Each week includes a 1.5-hour lecture and, later in the week, a related 2.5-hour participatory “skills” session.
 Near the end of the semester, each skills section conducts its own mock jury trial.

-The participatory skills sessions are conducted in limited-enrollment sections, designed to give each student the opportunity to perform “learn-by-doing” exercises each week.
+The skills sessions are conducted in limited-enrollment sections, designed to give each student the opportunity to perform “learn-by-doing” exercises each week.
 Sections are limited to eight students - four assigned as plaintiff’s counsel and four assigned as defendant’s counsel.
 Section size may thus limit registrations.
-Each week’s 1.5-hour focused lecture is presented to all Sections in a single large group session.
+Each week’s 1.5-hour focused lecture is presented to all sections in a single large group session.